There’s nothing like a bit of competition to get the creative juices flowing.

 There is always the concern that a design agency who works with the same client for over 20 years will become stale or repetitive.
 This process ensures that we give the client a selection to choose from that is varied and creative.

-The above slider demonstrates this – the 21 cover designs range from minimalistic to an explosion of illustrations with everything in between.
+The montage below demonstrates this – the 23 cover designs range from minimalistic to an explosion of illustrations with everything in between.
 Sometimes it is the print finish that makes the cover creative – using metallic inks, die cuts or embossing can add texture to an otherwise ordinary design.

-GMIT are a great client to deal with in that they allow time and budget to conduct the valuable research that helps to ensure that the GMIT prospectus does its job.
+GMIT is a great client to deal with in that their team allows time and budget to conduct the valuable research that helps to ensure that the GMIT prospectus does its job.

 [apss_share networks=’facebook, twitter, linkedin]